Preamble

 Before a Peace Officer may enter their position, they shall take the following Oath or Affirmation:—“I do solemnly swear (or affirm) that I will faithfully enforce the laws of the United States, and will to the best of my Ability, preserve, protect and defend the People and Constitution of the United States.”
 Such Peace Officer shall take a similar Oath to the State constitution in which they have jurisdiction.

-No Person shall be eligible as a Peace Officer who shall not have attained to the Age of twenty-one Years, and been three Years a Citizen and Resident within the United States, completed a process of education and training of at least two years for a Peace Officer position, nor previously terminated as a Peace Officer or position of civil or military authority.
-The jurisdiction thereof may expand restrictions of eligibility of becoming a Peace Officer more than this Constitution; Such expanded restrictions may restrict the Peace Officer’s freedom of speech and expression when in their official capacity to achieve impartiality and decorum when protecting the People and enforcing the law.
+No Person shall be eligible as a Peace Officer who shall not have attained to the Age of twenty-one Years, and been three Years a Citizen and Resident within the United States, completed a process of education and training of at least two Years for a Peace Officer position.
+The jurisdiction thereof may expand restrictions of eligibility of becoming a Peace Officer more than this Constitution; Such expanded restrictions may restrict the rights of the Peace Officer’s freedom of speech and expression when in their official capacity to achieve impartiality and decorum when protecting the People and enforcing the law.

-Peace Officers may search and seize property without a warrant if and only if there exists probable cause, arrestees accessible and immediate and nearby area, clear plain-view of unlawful possession or activity, or exigent circumstances not manifested by the Officers in question.
+Peace Officers may search and seize property without a warrant if and only if there exists probable cause, clear plain-view of unlawful possession or activity, or exigent circumstances not manifested by the Officers in question.

 All Peace Officers shall wear, activate, and operate body-worn cameras when enforcing the Law, and such body-worn cameras shall be provided by the appropriate governments thereof.
-Any member of the public shall request footage from such body-cameras, unless such footage is essential for national security or compromises investigations, which in such cases, shall censor the sensitive information for public consumption.
+Any member of the public shall request footage from such body-cameras, unless such footage is essential for public safety or compromises investigations, which in such cases, shall censor the sensitive information for public consumption.

 All uses of deadly force shall be reported within a time defined by the jurisdiction thereof in writing by the relevant Peace Officers to the legislative and executive bodies of such government, together with a full account of the circumstances under which such hostilities were initiated, the estimated scope and duration of such hostilities, and the constitutional and legislative authority under which the introduction of hostilities took place.